sanitswain/java8tips/advcollectors.rst

     .. code:: java

       Map<String, Integer> result = Stream.of("java", ".net", "python", "jAvA")
-            .collect(Collectors.toMap(String::toUpperCase, String::length, (key1, key2) -> key1));
+            .collect(Collectors.toMap(String::toUpperCase, String::length, (value1, value2) -> value1));

       Output: {JAVA=4, .NET=4, PYTHON=6}

-    Here we are passing a merge function that says "consider the first key if two keys are duplicates".
+    Here we are passing a merge function that says "consider the value of first key if two keys are duplicates".
 You can also provide some other merge function that will generate a composite key using both keys.
 The first two ``toMap`` methods will use `HashMap` as the accumulator container.
-Collectors has also a 4-arg overloaded toMap method that takes a supplier to define the `Map` type will be used for accumulation.
+Collectors has also a 4-args overloaded toMap method that takes a supplier to define the `Map` container type will be used for accumulation.

     ``toMap(Function<T, K> km, Function<T, U> vm, BinaryOperator<U> mf, Supplier<M> mapSupplier)``